Superman Returns: Plot

-Seeing young Jason react to Kryptonite, Luthor asks Lois who his father is; Lois asserts that his father is Richard.
+Seeing Jason's apparent reaction to Kryptonite, Luthor asks Lois who his father is; Lois asserts that his father is Richard.
 The crystal begins forming Luthor's landmass as Lois attempts to escape.
-She is attacked by one of Luthor's henchmen, but a piano slams into the henchman from off-screen, originating from where Jason sits while the ship rocks in the waves.
+She is attacked by one of Luthor's henchmen, but, as the boat rocks in the waves, a piano which was next to Jason slams into the henchman from off-screen.
 Meanwhile, Superman attempts to minimize the destruction in Metropolis caused by the new landmass's growth, and Richard pilots a seaplane to rescue Lois and Jason.

 Confronting Luthor, Superman is weakened by the Kryptonite-filled landmass, allowing Luthor and his henchmen to brutalize him.
 Superman is stabbed with a shard of Kryptonite by Luthor, falls into the ocean, and is left to drown, but Lois and Richard rescue him.
 After Lois removes the Kryptonite shard from his body, Superman regains his strength and lifts the landmass, thanks to much of the island's mass being between him and the Kryptonite.
 Luthor's henchmen are killed, but Luthor and Kitty escape in their helicopter.
 Unwilling to let billions of people die, Kitty tosses away the crystals that Lex stole from the Fortress of Solitude before their helicopter runs out of fuel, leaving them stranded on a deserted island.

 Superman pushes the landmass with the crystals into space.
 Weakened by the Kryptonite, he crashes back to Earth.
 At the hospital, after removing another shard of Kryptonite from Superman's body, doctors learn that they cannot penetrate his skin with their surgical tools, and he remains in a coma.
 While visiting Superman, Lois whispers something into his ear and kisses him.
 Superman awakens and visits the sleeping Jason, to whom he recites the last speech from his late biological father Jor-El.
-As Lois starts writing an article entitled "Why the World Needs Superman", Superman reassures her that he is back to stay and flies off to low orbit, where he gazes down at the world.
+As Lois starts writing an article entitled "Why the World Needs Superman" (but has nothing on the page but the title), Superman reassures her that he is back to stay and flies off to low orbit, where he gazes down at the world.